Fossil discovery in stash closet pushes origin of modern lizard back 35 million years

 This fossilized relative of living lizards such as monitor lizards, gila monsters and slowworms has been identified in a museum collection stored in the 1950s, including specimens from a quarry near Tortworth in Gloucestershire, south -West of England.
 The technology did not exist then to exhibit its contemporary characteristics.

-As a modern-like lizard, the new fossil impacts all estimates of the origin of lizards and snakes, collectively called Squamata, and affects assumptions about their rates of evolution, and even the key trigger for the origin of the group.
+As a modern-like lizard, the new fossil impacts all estimates of the origin of lizards and snakes, collectively called Squamata, and affects assumptions regarding their rates of evolution, and even the key trigger for the origin of the group.

 The team, led by Dr David Whiteside from Bristol’s School of Earth Sciences, dubbed their incredible discovery Cryptovaranoides microlanius meaning “little butcher” in homage to his jaws filled with sharp cutting teeth.